“I always hope the readers of my novels are of good quality. I wouldn’t like to think of anyone cheap reading my books.”

 ~ Muriel Spark, Loitering with Intent.

 I was delighted to read about Muriel Spark’s new collection of essays ‘The Informed Air’.
-Spark is one of my favourite novelists of all time, and this is a review of one of my favourite books of hers.
+Spark is one of my favourite novelists, and this is a review of one of my favourite books of hers.

 “I was aware of a daemon inside me that rejoiced in seeing people as they were, and not only that, but more than ever as they were, and more, and more”, says Fleur Talbot, the fiesty heroine of Loitering with Intent – Muriel Spark’s semi-autobiographical gem of a novel.
 One of Fleur’s most delightful traits is how she views the people around her with amused detachment, analysing them as characters to be written in future books.
 And then, characters from her first novel start to come alive around her.

 Lauded by many as one of the finest of Spark’s works and indeed one of the finest books ever, Loitering with Intent takes the reader on a pleasurable journey through London in 1949 through the recollections of Fleur who is writing her first novel at the time and is surviving on her job “on the grubby edge of the literary world,” as secretary to Sir Quentin’s Autobiographical Association.
 Sir Quentin’s group consists of an eccentric mix of snooty aristocrats who have led tediously plain lives, and Fleur amuses herself by embellishing their memoirs with spicy details as she types and tidies their manuscripts.
 All her thoughts and energy are focused around the manuscript of her novel Warrender Chase which she holds in higher regard than her part time job, employers, friends and boyfriends.